2015 GMC SierraBuying Guide • Review • Research

 3. New Engine.

-The remarkable engines employed in the 2015 Sierra line are much improved and very powerful, with cylinder deactivation, direct fuel injection, and continuously variable valve timing.
-The base 4.3-liter V-6 will provide more than enough power for all but the most frequent haulers, who might prefer stepping up into the 5.3 or 6.2-liter V-8 engines that are also available.
+The remarkable engines employed in the 2015 Sierra line are much improved and very powerful, with continuously variable valve timing, direct fuel injection and cylinder deactivation.
+The 4.3L V-6 will provide more than enough power for all but the most frequent haulers, who might prefer stepping up into the 5.3 or 6.2-liter V-8 engines that are also available.

 Any drivers finding themselves need to tow heavy trailers, equipment, or perhaps a smallish yacht will be perfectly at home in the 2015 GMC Sierra.
 With a 5.3-liter V-8 and 355 horsepower, the Sierra can tow up to 11,000 pounds without hesitation.
 The 6.2-liter V-8, which has 420 horsepower, can produce up to 450 pounds-per-foot of torque.